alainwolf/roll.urown.net/server/server-tls.rst

 .. index:: Perfect Forward Secrecy

 Perfect Forward Secrecy
 ^^^^^^^^^^^^^^^^^^^^^^^

-All our encrypted communications is to be establsihed using :term:`Perfect Forward Secrecy`.
+All our encrypted communications is to be established using :term:`Perfect Forward Secrecy`.

 In todays OpenSSL the available ciphers suites who are able to provide forward